rishadsanian/jungle-rails/README.md

 - Major: Implemented an About Page with Nav-bar links.

 #### Bug: Money Formatting

-- Format money values with a $ sign where missing
+- Format money values with a $ sign where missing.

 ## Setup